La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Modal terms.
 Simple tenses: ‘_was_’, ‘_is_’, ‘_will be_’ — «**pu**», «**ca**», «**ba**»

-In Lojban we express time when something happens (grmmatically, in English it's usually called _tense_) with modal terms.
+In Lojban, we express the time when something happens (grammatically, in English it's usually called _tense_) with modal terms.
 We've already seen the modal term **ca** meaning _at present_.

-Here is the series of time-related terms that tell when something happens:
+Here is a series of time-related terms that tell when something happens:

 > **le prenu pu cu tavla mi**
 > _The people talked to me._